 The CDVs actually apply best for the central part of a county.
 The CDV's are based in part on land sale figures which reflect climate and climate changes gradually rather than abruptly at county lines.
 Therefore, the CDVs of adjacent counties should be noted to achieve smooth value transitions.
-The range of the CDVs in Table 5 represents the range of township CDVs in the county, which permits smooth transitions and the county of the county.

-tions with adjoining counties.
+The range of the CDVs in Table 5 represents the range of township CDVs in the county, which permits smooth transitions with adjoining counties.